 Drone Permission is a full-service network of licensed and insured aerial photographers and videographers committed to quality media capture.
 At Drone Permission, all of our friendly, skilled pilots are bilingual and FAA Part 107-certified.
 But we don’t just provide the images, unfiltered.
 We offer in-house editing for photos and video.
 We use the latest technology, and always have the right drone for the job, with a network of pilots around the world.
 We highlight the complex business processes of your company through video and photo, using the latest drone technology.
 We are your Drone Connect.

-It’s this unique perspective that Carabotta applies to his day-to-day tasks as Creative Director.
+It’s this unique perspective that Carabotta applies to his day-to-day tasks as a Drone Operator.
 From collecting information on the airspace we will be flying in and applying for any authorizations needed to gain access to the airspace to researching relevant technologies and trends with drones for new ideas with merch, client outreach, and creative content, Carabotta is involved in all creative elements of Drone Permission—even the piloting, as a FAA Part 107-certified pilot.
 “The drone industry is fast-paced as with most technology these days, so we have to stay up to date in order to provide the best work for our clients,” he says.
 “It’s as close to flying an actual airplane as you can get.
 Besides the technical aspect of drones, I love how you can also be creative in the application of them and with the actual footage and photos you can take.

 As the Director of Business Relations, Grace Elliott handles the marketing and communications for Drone Permission, from graphic design to full-fledged marketing campaigns.
 She handles the strategies for Drone Permission’s social media accounts, as well as the market strategy, business development, content creation and videography.